oktadev/okta-blog/_source/_posts/2022-02-25-thymeleaf-security.md

 <p th:if="${#lists.contains(authorities, 'SCOPE_profile')}">Visit the <a th:href="@{/profile}">My Profile</a> page in this application to view the information retrieved with your OAuth Access Token.</p>
 ```

 Run the application again.
 After signing in, you still won't see the new link, and if you go to http://localhost:8080/profile, you will get HTTP ERROR 403, which means forbidden.
-This is because in `application.yml`, as part of the Okta configuration, only `email` and `openid` scopes are requested, and `profile` scope is not returned in the acccess token claims.
+This is because in `application.yml`, as part of the Okta configuration, only `email` and `openid` scopes are requested, and `profile` scope is not returned in the access token claims.
 Add the missing scope in the yml, restart, and the `userProfile` view should be displayed:

 {% img blog/thymeleaf-security/profile-page.png alt:"Profile Page" width:"800" %}{: .center-image }